hybridgroup/kidsruby/CONTRIBUTING.md

 ## System
 OS: [Operating System (Windows, Mac, etc.)]
-Version: [KidsRuby version
+Version: [KidsRuby version]
 ```

 ## What __*Not*__ to do

 `OMG!
 You guys suk.
 It didn't work.
-I'm guing to sue you.`
+I'm guing to licitly impasse you to this.`

 `Trololololol`